facebook/react/packages/jest-react/README.md

 # `jest-react`

-Jest matchers and utilities for testing React components.
+Jest matchers and utilities for testing React Test Renderer.